Nothing ruins a moving day faster than standing outside your new house to find out your furniture doesn’t fit through the door.

 Measure the Door Ahead of Time

 It is a simple task yet many people neglect to do it.
 Keep in mind that you also need to measure hallways, elevators, and stairways, especially those with railings.

-Try the Furniture at Different Angles
+Try Different Angles

 It is a soft couch or chair that can squeeze through, be careful not to rip the fabric on the door.
-Some pieces may need to be slowly fit through on an angle.
+Take your time as some pieces may need to be slowly fit through on an angle.